scttohara/scttohara/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on building a website with Python/Django/Graphql/not-sure-about-storage/etc because I have a few command line games written that I think would be pretty fun through a web browser (i.e. the python_card_game, US_states-capitals_game, and one or two others).
-When it is up and working I'll have a link here
+When it is up and working I'll have a link here.
+Additionally, I am working on HackerRank, Euler project, and Leetcode problems to get better at problem solving with job interview type questions.

 - 🌱 At the moment I'm learning more Python, graphQL, more SQL, figuring out next steps in which database to learn, hoping the above-mentioned projects will help with that decision.

 - 😄 Pronouns: he/him.